ebook: The Kingdom strikes back -- Signs of the Messiah at work

 Most church planting in Haiti does not involve large investments of money.
 Usually, no thought is given to providing a permanent building until a preaching point or "station" develops into a fully organized church.
 Up until then, meetings will be held under a brush arbor or in a house.
 Thus, if a station fails to develop and dies, we've not squandered money in a fruitless effort.

-Actually, most of our Hsaitian churches are self-supporting.
+Actually, most of our Haitian churches are self-supporting.
 Only new Bible college graduates are eligible for salary subsidy, and then only for a maximum of three years.
-Of course, through Nazarene Approved Special funds we can help local churches purchase Coleman lanterns, accordions, battery-powered loudspeaker systems, and horses and motorcycles for pastors. [ more info on Approved Specials ]
+Of course, through Nazarene Approved Special funds, we can help local churches purchase Coleman lanterns, accordions, battery-powered loudspeaker systems, and horses and motorcycles for pastors. [ more info on Approved Specials ]

 Without a complex structure or a high-powered program, Haitian Nazarenes are reaping an unbelievable harvest.
 We North American missionaries have our pocket calendars with hourly appointment schedules.
 We keep tidy filing cabinets.
 We insist on all kinds of complicated report forms.
-Sometimes we pull our hair out in dismay over what seems to be administrative chaos in places like Haiti.
-At these times the Lord reminds us that His command was not to keep tidy file cabinets.
+Sometimes, we pull our hair out in dismay over what seems to be administrative chaos in places like Haiti.
+At these times, the Lord reminds us that His command was not to keep our file cabinets tidy.
 Rather, He told us to preach the gospel to every person on earth.
 It's a job the Haitian Nazarenes do very, very well.

 Spiritual revival events in a stadium